rogernogueraplanesas/irradiare-app/docs/ine-guide.md

 python ine_main.py
 ```

-The steps in *eurostat_main.py* can also be executed individually through their respective scripts.
+The steps in *ine_main.py* can also be executed individually through their respective scripts.

 ---

 ## Process sequence
 Brief description of E-REDES data lifecycle:

   1. The catalog of indicators is downloaded.
-It provides a textual representation of INE datasets available on the Eurostat website and via the API.
+It provides a textual representation of INE datasets available on the INE website and via the API.
 The catalog is obtained in **.json format** as indicated in [API - Catálogo de Indicadores do INE na Base de Dados](https://www.ine.pt/xportal/xmain?xpid=INE&xpgid=ine_api&INST=322751522).

   2. All the indicators' data listed in the catalog is processed iteratively, extracting the unique identifier code for each of them.
 By using the unique id and indicating 'Portuguese' as the required language, both data and metadata files are extracted and stored separately for each indicator.